 MLS Regular Season

-Dynamo broadcast Glenn Davis is back on the air tonight with a new episode of Dynamo All-Access.
+Dynamo broadcaster Glenn Davis is back on the air tonight with a new episode of Dynamo All-Access, presented by Houston Community College.
 The show will air on Yahoo!
-Sports Radio 1560 AM at a new time of 6-7 p.m.
+Sports Radio 1560 AM from 7-9 p.m.

 The call-in number for the show is 713-439-1560.

 Make sure set your DVRs or stay up after the BBVA Compass Dynamo Charities Cup tonight, as CSN Houston will be airing Brad Davis' MLS 36 episode tonight at 11 p.m.

 MLS 36 followed the Dynamo midfielder and captain for 36 hours leading up the May 12 match against Sporting KC earlier this year.
 You don't want to miss it.

 Can't get around to it tonight?
 Don't worry, there will be additional airings throughout the month of August.
 Stay tuned to HoustonDynamo.com for the latest updates.